• Facebook

 If your application is approved, you will submit an order form and be paired with one of our global Mutant Ambassadors in your region through Flight-1.

 From there, Flight-1 has developed a Mutant training program to first establish whether a pilot is safely ready to fly the Mutant harness, and subsequently train qualified pilots how to properly use the system.
-This training program has been launched in conjunction with the system.
+This training program has been launched in conjunction with the system and involves a further cost of $595.
 Once your Flight-1 Coach and Mutant Ambassador determine that you are ready to participate in this program, your Mutant will be produced and you will be scheduled to start training on it.

 Demo Weekends